NHS patients' rights

 This information applies to Scotland.

-Coronavirus causes the illness called COVID-19.
-Read the latest advice about COVID-19 symptoms, social distancing and testing on NHS inform.
+Read the latest advice about Covid symptoms and testing on NHS inform.

 NHS support services

 You can get advice about NHS services and treatment, and personal health advice from the NHS 24 website or by phone on 111.